-Equity Investment PRIs
+Equity PRIs

 The Foundation's equity portfolio includes direct equity investments as well as investments in equity funds.
 The majority of these equity investments are in support of its global strategies in developing countries which include investing in novel vaccine and therapeutic platforms, developing improved diagnostics, and strengthening agriculture and health delivery systems.
-The Foundation has also made investments in support of U.S. education.
-The total change in equity investments for the years ended December 31, 2014 and 2013 are summarized as follows:
+The Foundation has also made equity investments in support of U.S. education.
+The total change in equity investments for the years ended December 31, 2015 and 2014 are summarized as follows:

-2014 2013 Equity investment amount, gross beginning of year Additional investments \$ 49,190 28,585 25,978 14,992 Loan to equity conversions Return of capital Realized loss (123) (8,220) 8,220 - Equity investment amount, gross end of year 69,432 49,190 Cumulative valuation adjustments: Unrealized gain (loss) 11,220 (3,947) Equity investment amount, net end of year \$ 80,652 45,243
+2015 2014 Equity investment amount, gross beginning of year Additional investments Loan to equity conversions Return of capital Realized loss \$ 69,432 71,160 10,750 (10,135) (274) 49,190 28,585 (123) (8,220) Equity investment amount, gross end of year 140,933 69,432 Cumulative valuation adjustments: Unrealized (loss) gain (15,172) 11,220 Equity investment amount, net end of year \$ 125,761 80,652 Realized gain on sale of investments 81,792

-As mentioned in the Loan section, one of the Foundation's equity investments was terminated due to the dissolution of the organization.
-The Foundation had written this investment down to zero in the prior year and therefore reclassified \$8,220 from unrealized to realized loss in 2014.
-The Foundation has elected the fair value option for certain of its equity investments, totaling \$44,561 and \$31,662 at December 31, 2014 and 2013, respectively.
+As mentioned in the loan section, the Foundation converted \$10,750 of convertible loans into equity.
+The foundation also received \$10,135 in return of capital and recognized a realized loss on the sale of investments of \$274.
+Furthermore, the Foundation recorded a realized gain on sale of investments of \$81,792.
+The Foundation has elected the fair value option for certain of its equity investments, totaling \$9,182 and \$10,024 at December 31, 2015 and 2014, respectively.
+As of December 31, 2015 and 2014, the Foundation has program-related investments which have been valued using NAV as a practical expedient with total fair values of \$15,370 and \$8,445 respectively.
 The majority of equity PRIs at fair value include unobservable inputs considered to be Level 3 per the fair value hierarchy.